phrsampaio/deft-funnel/README.md

 * *nb_cons_h*    : number of white-box constraints (bound constraints not included)

 No starting point is required from the user in the multistart case.
+The number of decision variables is required as input instead.

 **IMPORTANT**: